 “The Orange partnership in transforming our network and making it secure through redesign and consolidation will ensure a reliable and optimized service to our members.
 With global risks of civil unrest and terrorism, our assistance centers need to be available 24/7/365 to provide assistance, safety and security to members,” Davies said.

-Read more on how Orange Business Services can enhance your organization’s network here, and take a look at our infographic explaining the value of hybrid networks.
+Read more on how Orange Business can enhance your organization’s network here, and take a look at our infographic explaining the value of hybrid networks.